-What is CX and why startups need to know about it
+What is CX, and why startups need to know about it

 Customer experience (CX) is an impression you make on your client.
 It includes all the interactions with your product, from scrolling between app screens to customer support requests and marketing emails.
 More advanced technologies gave birth to more advanced customer needs.
-Your clients expect seamless, simple, and convenient service — they want good customer experience.
+Your clients expect seamless, simple, and convenient service — they want a good customer experience.

 Let’s get back to our flower shop example.
 Developers should consider that clients want to order bouquet deliveries for any date, including urgent, in a couple of clicks — and they expect their requests to be sent to vendors right away.
 If delivery is late, vendors don’t provide expected products, or your app mechanic is inconvenient — the client will leave.